yusufklncc/HP-EliteBook-840-G7-Hackintosh/README.md

 - Built-in Microphone
 - Fingerprint

-With OpenCore Configrator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information MacBook Pro 16.2
+With OpenCore Configrator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information.
+  - MacBook Pro 16.3